byuitechops/byui-canvas-theme/readme.md

 You need to get the proper permissions to upload to Canvas.
 Contact Dane Bohman to get access to change the theme in the test instance and development subaccount of Canvas.

 ## Theme Change Requests
-Change Requests are submitted via Google Form and can be found [here](.).
+Change Requests are submitted via Google Forms/Microsoft Forms/Team Dynamics? and can be found [here](.).
 There are three categories of fixes, and each has a slightly different process.
 Please carefully follow the instructions below for each of the types of fixes:

 ### Simple Existing Solution